franklbvp/python_intro/docs/README.md

 Basic programming knowledge, some background in another programming language

+## Setup

+During the session, an Anaconda Python environment will be used to demonstrate the Linux material.

+It can be useful to have an environment available to experiment with some of the commands, either during the session or afterwards.
+Moreover having an environment installed, it will then be ready for use in your research.

+It is recommended to install the Anaconda distribution of Python which includes Jupyter notebook and several other packages.
+To install Anaconda [download the installer for your operating system](https://docs.anaconda.com/anaconda/) (select the Anaconda Distribution edition) and follow the installation instructions for your operating system in the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/).

 ## Result

 Get a first taste of the Python Programming environment and the (very) basics of the core elements of the Python programming language.